The Voice of Poland season 7

-The Voice of Poland (season 7) began airing 3 September 2016 on TVP 2.
+The seventh season of The Voice of Poland began airing 3 September 2016 on TVP 2.
 It aired on Saturdays at 20:05 and 21:10.

 Tomson & Baron, Andrzej Piaseczny and Maria Sadowska returned as coaches, while Natalia Kukulska replaced Edyta Górniak.
 Tomasz Kammel and Maciej Musiał to the role of leading she joined Barbara Kurdej-Szatan replacing singer Halina Mlynkova.

 Coaches

 Tomson & Baron, Maria Sadowska and Andrzej Piaseczny return as coaches for the 7th edition.
 Natalia Kukulska replace the role of jurors Edyta Górniak, who resigned from the post of judges in a professional capacity.
 Moderators Tomasz Kammel, Maciej Musiał, Halina Mlynkova, Remigiusz Jakub Wierzgoń a.k.a.
 "ReZigiusz" joins the "V-reporter" Marta Siurnik.